improving your wellbeing

 Self-care is expensive

 Self-care is not about spending money.
 It’s about prioritising activities that nourish and replenish us.
-Whether going for a walk, spending time with loved ones or practising mindfulness, self-care can take many forms and doesn’t require a hefty price tag.
+Whether it’s going for a walk, spending time with loved ones or practising mindfulness, self-care can take many forms and doesn’t require a hefty price tag.

 What are the simple things I can do to improve my wellbeing?